Ash Wednesday service at 6pm February 14

 The Hebrew noun גלגלת (gulgoleth), from whence comes the name Golgotha, also means skull or head.

-The significance of the name, for our church, is the association with the cross, and the death of Jesus Christ.
-There is too much to say about that here, but we offer these Bible verses for starting points:
+There is so much more to say about this, but we offer these Bible verses for starting points:

 Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped [held on to for advantage], but emptied himself, by taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
 Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.